Tibor Pleiß: NBA

 Pleiß declared for the 2010 NBA draft.
 He was drafted by the New Jersey Nets, who traded his rights to the Atlanta Hawks.
 The Hawks then sold his rights to the Oklahoma City Thunder.
 In February 2015, his draft rights were traded to the Utah Jazz as part of a three-team trade.

 On 14 July 2015, Pleiß signed a multi-year deal with the Utah Jazz.
 He made his NBA debut on 30 October in a 99–71 win over the Philadelphia 76ers, recording two points and one rebound in two minutes.
 On 2 January 2016, in a 92–87 overtime win over the Memphis Grizzlies, Pleiß set career-highs with six points, six rebounds and 17 minutes.
 During his rookie season, he received multiple assignments to the Idaho Stampede, Utah's D-League affiliate.

 On 26 August 2016, Pleiß was traded, along with two 2017 second-round draft picks and cash considerations, to the Philadelphia 76ers in exchange for Kendall Marshall.
 Five days later, he was waived by the 76ers.

 Return to Europe

 On 12 September 2016, Pleiß signed with Turkish club Galatasaray for the 2016–17 season.
 On 28 July 2017 Pleiß signed a two-year deal with the Spanish club Valencia Basket.
 On 1 August 2018 Pleiß signed a two (1+1) year contract with the Turkish club Anadolu Efes S.K.
 On 12 July 2020 Pleiß renewed his contract with Efes for another three (2+1) seasons.
 On June 17, 2024, Pleiß parted ways with the team after six successful years.
 On August 8, 2024, he signed with Trapani Shark of the Italian Lega Basket Serie A.

 On February 26, 2025, Pleiß signed with the defending EuroLeague champions Panathinaikos, reuniting with his Anadolu Efes coach Ergin Ataman.
 On July 1, 2025, Panathinaikos announced that Pleiß was released from the team.

+After 13 seasons with some of Europe’s top clubs and a brief stint in the NBA, he returned home on December 3, 2025 by signing with Rasta Vechta of the Basketball Bundesliga (BBL).